LbZ7777777/3D-Screenmate/README.md

 These are the backbone of the intended screenmate program design, as they most heavily leverage the Godot game engine's features.

 My implementation philosophy was to find a relevant tutorial which looked legible--targeted towards individuals of my low expertise level--and to simply follow that tutorial until I encountered a bug.
 Then, I would do Google research for ways to tackle the bug.
 If I failed to find a bug fix that worked, I might revamp my design structure entirely.
 For instance, when attempting to let my sprites be dragged by mice, I initially attempted to use Area2D nodes but simply could not get the collision signals to work.
 As such, I resorted to a low level solution of essentially making my own Area2D functions.
 But those actually didn't work properly either until I worked my way through some other bugs!

+# Deisgn Testing
+My design testing was mostly limited to seeing whether an animation of the screenmate doing an impossible head roll would display properly as the design complexity grew.
+Somehow, this simple design test managed to reveal a bug infestation.